revou-fsse-1/w2-my-website-design-nikenhpsr/README.md

 ## Description

 This is an example of a website for renting a guest house.
 A cheaper option compared to hotels with an amazing & rare view.
-Feel the coziness and warm vibes.
-Interact and becoming one with the community.
 The design is inspired by Agoda, Traveloka, Pomah Rent House, and Airbnb.

 ## Sources